livechat/agent-app-sdk/README.md

 ### `createMessageBoxWidget(): Promise<IDetailsWidget>`

-Creates a widget instance to be used in the MessageBox.
+Creates a widget instance to be used in MessageBox.

 ```js
 import { createMessageBoxWidget } from ‘@livechat/agent-app-sdk’;